worstprogrammerCN/FCN-tensorflow-ADE20k/README.md

 ## 4. running
 ### 4.1 train
 When you run ```FCN_train.py```, you will see:

 ![](https://upload-images.jianshu.io/upload_images/7547741-5bcc53e384b8828e.png?imageMogr2/auto-orient/strip%7CimageView2/2/w/1240)

 - It will cost about 7~8 hours on *Nvidia GeForce GTX 1080 11GB*.
 - The training loss is hard to be improved when it's around 0.8 ~ 1.5.
 This may be the limitation of FCN.

 ### 4.2 test
 When you run ```FCN_test.py```, you will see:

 ![](https://upload-images.jianshu.io/upload_images/7547741-0d613e5e0192909a.png?imageMogr2/auto-orient/strip%7CimageView2/2/w/1240)

-and after processing all validation images, It will print the metrics.
+After processing all validation images, It will print the metrics.

 ![](https://upload-images.jianshu.io/upload_images/7547741-8396505c4239ec91.png?imageMogr2/auto-orient/strip%7CimageView2/2/w/1240)

 You can uncomment lines 130~143 to **see some well processed results**.

 ![](https://upload-images.jianshu.io/upload_images/7547741-8fa831a7a192bb51.png?imageMogr2/auto-orient/strip%7CimageView2/2/w/1240)

 ### 4.3 infer
 Just put the .jpg images in **./infer**, run **./FCN_infer.py** and the predicted annotations will be put in **./output**.